fmager/real-time/m1_memory_hierarchies/README.md

 It only runs on Nvidia GPU's though.
 Transfering memory from the CPU to the GPU and back, can be a quite explicit process.
 Not only does the CPU need to reserve some memory for copying to the GPU, the CPU and GPU have to be synchronized which can take a while, and then the data is usually transferred across the slower (compared to memory and cache) PCIe bus.
-It is certainly one you should always be thinking about if you are using a GPU for your program.
-Neglecting transfers is one of the fastest ways to your code the slowest.
+This transfer is something you should always be thinking about if you are using a GPU for your program.
+Neglecting transfers is one of the fastest ways to slow code.
 The GPU also has its
 [own memory hierarchy](https://developer.nvidia.com/blog/nvidia-hopper-architecture-in-depth/).

 <figure markdown>